-Immersive means you feel that you are really present in the virtual world.
+Virtual Reality is immersive, which means you feel really present in the virtual world.

-VR reproduces scarce resources like museums, workshops, laboratories, machinery and lecture halls in software at low cost.
+Virtual reality simulates scarce resources like workshops, laboratories, museums, vehicles, tools and classrooms in software at low or no cost.

 VR increases the reach of educators through telepresence and shared virtual spaces.

-These four points mean that VR is changing education.
+All the above points mean virtual reality is changing education.